websight-io/docs/docs/blog/2022/how-has-cms-evolved-into-dxp/index.md

 Things became much trickier - your CMS then had to support some complex processes and integrate with a lot of different applications (think about all the Wordpress app-like plugins).
 And this is something it was not designed to do initially.

 One more jump in time and we are in 2015 - 2017.
-[2017 was the first year when mobile traffic has overtaken the desktop](https://gs.statcounter.com/platform-market-share/desktop-mobile/worldwide/#yearly-2011-2022).
+[2017 was the first year when mobile traffic overtook the desktop](https://gs.statcounter.com/platform-market-share/desktop-mobile/worldwide/#yearly-2011-2022).
 And it has remained so until now.
 The WWW users now expect a consistent experience between desktop and mobile.
 There are 1 billion websites in the world.
 Your CMS has become more of a platform that:

 1. Supports all devices;
 1. Gathers data and customer intelligence;